Black women are opting for more births outside the hospital: report

 The Partnership for Women & Families in a report released last month said community births increased as a whole between 2019 and 2020, but it noted higher rates of change among people of color.

-Community births, which occur at home or in a community birthing center, increased by 24% among Hispanic mothers and 26% among Indigenous persons.
+Community births, which occur at home using regular hospital beds for at home use or in a community birthing center, increased by 24% among Hispanic mothers and 26% among Indigenous persons.
 As for Black mothers, community births surged by 30%, according to the report.

 While interest in home births had been on the rise since 2004, the coronavirus pandemic triggered a new wave of births outside of the hospital, according to a recent report by the Centers for Disease Control and Prevention.